FlorianHalimi/LinkedIn-Job-Analysis-Data-Preprocessing-Visualization/README.md

 Here's a step-by-step explanation:

 1. Random Sampling:
-   - Sets a sample size of 20 and randomly selects rows from the 'cleaned_df' dataset using the sample method.
+   - Sets a sample size of 20 and randomly selects rows from the 'cleaned_data' dataset using the sample method.
 2. Histogram Comparison - 'experience_level' and 'country' Column:
-   - Left subplot (Original Dataset): Plots a histogram of the 'experience_level' column from the entire dataset ('cleaned_df') in blue.
+   - Left subplot (Original Dataset): Plots a histogram of the 'experience_level' column from the entire dataset ('cleaned_data') in blue.
    - Right subplot (Sampled Dataset): Plots a histogram of the 'experience_level' column from the sampled data in orange.

 ## Skewness data

 Skewness is a statistical measure that indicates the asymmetry or deviation from symmetry in a dataset's distribution.
-We have selected numerical columns 'experience_level' and 'country' from the dataset. skew() function is used to compute the skewness values for the specified numerical columns within the 'cleaned_df' dataset.
+We have selected numerical columns 'experience_level' and 'country' from the dataset. skew() function is used to compute the skewness values for the specified numerical columns within the 'cleaned_data' and 'cleaned_df' dataset after and before removing outliers.

 Upon examination of the outcomes, we observe that the 'experience_level' column exhibits a symmetric distribution.
 Conversely, the 'country' column displays positive skewness.